libreofficeid/louca-site/contents/how-to-reach-louca23.md

 Some notes that might be useful to you;
 - We recommend arriving in Indonesia on Thursday, 5 October 2023
-- To order transportation online, it will be very helpful if you have an Indonesian telephone number (Indonesian SIM Card)
+- To order transportation online, it will be easier if you have an Indonesian phone number (Indonesian SIM Card), which can be purchased on around arrival airport.
 - Don't hesitate to contact the organizing committee if you have arrived in Indonesia and need fast assistance.